 Our members come from all over.
 Some are integrative practitioners, therapists, work with alternative medicine, in their own business or just want to learn.
-If you are a Member, you have the opportunity to put your information here so that people can learn what you do.
+If you are a member, you have the opportunity to post your information here so that people can learn what you do.

-If you are here, please take a look at our members, their websites, maybe click on their links to get their emails, newsletters, like their facebook page, blogs or more.
-It’s a great way for us to learn more about what we all do.
+While you are here, please take a look at our members, their websites, maybe click on their links to get their emails, newsletters, like their Facebook page, blogs or more.
+It’s a great way for all to learn more about what we all do.

-If you would like your information here, make sure you are a member, you can join by clicking on the paypal button and then click on this link to fill out your info .
+If you would like to be included in our members’ directory, first make sure you are a member.
+You can join by clicking on the Paypal button and then complete this form with your info..

 Dr Samantha Slotnick OD, FAAO, FCOVD

 Dr. Samantha Slotnick has a diverse background, with undergraduate roots in behavioral psychology as well as physical chemistry, and post-graduate training in behavioral optometry and vision science.
 This dual training in art and science is the foundation for her thorough, balanced approach to patient care, maintaining attention to detail without losing sight of the big picture.